Creating Custom Context Models

 Accessing Custom Context Data

-Update your journal entry model to provide access to Mastodon properties:
+Update your journal entry model to provide access to Mastodon note properties:

 class JournalEntry(models.Model):